Multilayer shallow-water model with stratification and shear: Discussion of several aspects of the -

-The (inviscid unforced) fully three-dimensional primitive equations model, just as the Euler equations of fluid mechanics, possesses what is called in geometric mechanics a ``generalized or singular Hamiltonian structure.''
-A good sign of the validity of any approximate model derived from it is the preservation of such a structure.
-This topic is treated here; readers not interested in geometric mechanics may safely skip this section.
+The Euler equations of fluid mechanics possess what is called a generalized Hamiltonian structure \citep[e.g.,][]{Morrison-82}.
+The \ILi{ }(\ref{ILinf}), which derive from the Euler equations, are also Hamiltonian in a generalized sense \citep[e.g.,][]{Abarbanel-etal-86}.
+A good sign of the validity of any approximate model derived from the \ILi{ }is the preservation of the generalized Hamiltonian structure.
+This section is devoted to show that the $n$-\ILo{ }admits a formulation suggestive of a generalized Hamiltonian structure.
+A stronger statement was made in R95 for $1$-\ILo.